 Another effective way to circulate the pool if you still have power is to use a submersible pump.
 Place the pump at one end of the pool, and use a clean garden hose to direct the outlet water to the opposite end of the pool.

 If neither of these methods are an option because 1) you don’t have one, or 2) you’ve lost power, look no further than your trusty pool brush.
-Even if you do use one of the other circulation methods, it’s still a good idea to thoroughly brush all pool surfaces.
-Brushing not only prevents staining and keeps algae from taking hold, it also agitates the water to help with pool circulation.
+Even if you do use one of the other circulation methods, it’s still a good idea to thoroughly brush all interior pool surfaces.
+Brushing not only prevents staining and keeps algae from taking hold, it also stirs up the water to help with pool circulation.

 BONUS TIP: Once your pool’s circulation system is back in working order, you can quickly clear the cloudy haze of suspended debris by using a flocculant (Leslie’s Alum) or clarifier (Leslie’s Ultra Bright Advanced).

-The important thing to remember when faced with a pool emergency is to remain calm.
+The important thing to remember when faced with a pool emergency, such as power outages or damaged equipment, is to remain calm and react with smart solutions to diminish the impact.
 You’re not in this alone!
-From expert pool recovery advice to professional services and repairs, Leslie’s is here for you.
-Stop by your local Leslie’s store today to chat with an associate, or call 1-800-LESLIES to speak with one of our knowledgeable customer service representatives.
+Our team of experts can help you with what you need, from pool recovery advice to professional services and repairs.
+Call or stop by your local Leslie’s store today to chat with a knowledgeable pool professional.

 Suffering freeze damage?
 Leslie's is here to help!
 Stop by your local Leslie's store to speak with one of our pool care experts, or request a service appointment online.
 If you're looking for specific parts and to repair or replace your damaged equipment, check out our diverse online selection of pool products: